dydx/angular_stuff/02-angular.md

 ## What's To Come

 In the next section, we're going to look at using `Services` and `Factories` to contain our data (such as lists, or even calls to APIs).
-We'll also cover what `filters` are and how we can use them to format some of our data and sort it.